awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_with_auto_position.md

 ## Examples<a name="mysql_rds_set_external_master_with_auto_position-examples"></a>

 When run on a MySQL DB instance, the following example configures the DB instance to be a read replica of an instance of MySQL running external to Amazon RDS\.
 It sets the minimum replication delay to one hour \(3,600 seconds\) on the MySQL DB instance\.
-A change from the MySQL source database instance running external to Amazon RDS is not applied on the MySQL DB instance read replica for at least one hour\.
+A change from the MySQL source database instance running external to Amazon RDS isn't applied on the MySQL DB instance read replica for at least one hour\.

 ```
 call mysql.rds_set_external_master_with_auto_position(